 No wonder he was always so angry.

 From 1942, Adolf Hitler received daily doses of Pervitin - a forerunner to the dangerous and highly addictive substance Crystal Meth - to give him energy boosts through the day.

 But even to the Führer, sharing was caring.
 Wehrmacht records show that some 200 million meth pills called Pervitin were issued to troops between 1939 and 1945, also to improve their concentration, reports the Daily Mail.

 By now, the drug is anything but legal - owning it can lead to a prison sentence of up to five years.

-Green Party politician Volker Beck took the risk anyway - and when he was caught earlier this year he immediately gave up his position as party spokesman on domestic politics.
+Green Party politician Volker Beck took the risk anyway - and when he was caught in 2016 he immediately gave up his position as party spokesman on domestic politics.

 Picture of a laboratory; Photo: DPA

 If they're not busy taking them, they're busy making them.